 ●Free shipping to the lower 48 on your order of two or more relic prints – mix or match.

-●We will ship directly to anyone on your list and include a Christmas greeting from you.
+●And – we will ship directly to anyone on your list with a greeting from you.

 The 32-year-old Rodgers recruited a sponsor to bankroll his flight – a Chicago-based company interested in promoting their new grape soda called Vin Fiz.
 They paid him $5 for every mile flown in return for advertising their soft drink.
 His Wright biplane was a flying billboard with “VIN FIZ – THE IDEAL GRAPE DRINK” painted on the under-wing.
 As he flew over towns and villages, Rodgers tossed out printed cards promoting the grape drink.
 The cards read: “GREETINGS FROM THE SKY – RODGERS IN THE VIN FIZ FLYER – FROM NEW YORK TO LOS ANGELES FOR HEARST $50,000 OCEAN TO OCEAN FLIGHT – VIN FIZ – THE IDEAL GRAPE DRINK – REFRESHING AND INVIGORATING – 5¢ – SOLD EVERYWHERE.”